tyronwilson/SportsBookDemo/README.md

 # Running Locally

 Ensure you have ActiveMQ installed and is running, this comes with the product.
-Ensure you have the latest version of KAAZING Gateway installed and running.
+Ensure you have at least the 4.0.6 KAAZING Gateway version installed and running.

-To start the data feed, open a command prompt and navigate to the location of the SportsBookData jar file, issue the following command:
+To start the data feed, open a command prompt and navigate to the location of the SportsBookData jar file, then issue the following command to initialise the generator:

     java -jar SportsBookData.jar.
-    This will initialise the data feed.

 The URL to run the application will be: